-BUT I almost listened and didn’t visit.
+BUT I almost listened and didn’t go.

 IT’S SANTA FRICKING MONICA PIER, PEOPLE.

-My Three’s Company loving self-was in heaven.
+My Three’s Company-loving self-was in heaven.

-Of course, Anna had no clue of Three’s Company but she fell in love with the dirty touristy pier all the same.
+Of course, Anna had no clue of Three’s Company, but she fell in love with the dirty touristy pier all the same.

-I started crying.
+I began crying.